 Aimed at a broad market, our 'Pizza, Pasta, Grill' restaurant remains the Group's main focus.
 Our sites are primarily based on the high street.
 However, our estate comprises a number of leisure, retail and tourist locations that have historically traded well, highlighting the broad appeal of the offering.
-Located nationally, mainly outside of London, Wildwood is currently open for business from 46 of the 48 Wildwood branded restaurants.
+Located nationally, mainly outside of London, Wildwood is currently trading from 33 branded restaurants.